slouie88/Retro-Game/README.md

 # Retro-Game
-An attempt to recreate the retro game "Pong" as part of a university project using Android Studio.
+An attempt to recreate the retro game "Pong" as part of a university group project using Android Studio.